 2014-15 LSRJ Guide to Internships and Fellowship in Reproductive Rights & Justice PDF

 LSRJ is thrilled to announce the RJFP collaboration with the Women and Law Program at American University Washington College of Law.
 Since August 2012, the Women and Law Program has served as the academic home to the RJFP.
 To read more about the collaboration, please see the Press Release.

 In 2010, LSRJ launched a groundbreaking, funded fellowship program for current 3Ls and recent law school graduates interested in working to advance reproductive justice.
 Following a tremendous response from students and advocates in the field, we successfully selected and placed six Reproductive Justice Fellows with six organizations in Washington D.C.The RJ Fellowship Program will enhance capacity at reproductive justice organizations working to influence law and policy and build a pipeline for future reproductive justice lawyers.
 Each RJ Fellows will be paid $50,000+ and benefits and will participate in a year-long program that includes mentoring, professional development, training, and networking opportunities.

 RJ Fellow Application is now available for RJ Federal and RJ-HIV Fellowships.
-Deadline is November 3, 2014.
+Deadline has passed.